Honoring our Caregivers: National Caregiver Month

 At Cancer CAREpoint, we offer services to all those impacted by cancer, the person with the diagnosis, family members, and the patient’s entire care team.
 In addition to the medical staff, this includes friends, children, and spouses— and these relationships inevitably change with the addition of the caregiving role.
-In my experience, it is critical to recognize this personal connection first, and remember that being a caregiver to a loved one does not replace the relationship status (though sometimes it sure feels that way).
+In our experience, it is critical to recognize this personal connection first, and remember that being a caregiver to a loved one does not replace the relationship status (though sometimes it sure feels that way).

 Easier said than done, of course.
 When someone you care about is diagnosed with cancer, in addition to the physical side effects, your loved one may feel vulnerable, angry, and sad.
 You may feel that way, too, along with feeling exhausted and overwhelmed—shouldering more and more responsibilities to help your loved one focus on their medical treatment.
 But when you feel like you can’t turn to your loved one or your “rock” to help you deal with these feelings and frustrations, what can you do?